jedace07/fedora-multimedia/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the LICENSE file for details
+This project is licensed under the Apache 2.0 License - see the LICENSE directory for details